-Share your voice with the Sacramento Gay Men’s Chorus and help make a difference in the community.
-SGMC invites you to audition with our Artistic Director, Christian Bohm, this January, as we commence our Spring season in February.
+Share your voice with the Sacramento Gay Men’s Chorus as we entertain the city and make a difference in the community.
+SGMC invites you to audition with our Artistic Director, Christian Bohm, this August, as we commence our Holiday season in September 2022.
 While we require you to be at least 18 years old, we also ask that you possess basic musical knowledge and experience.
 The ability to read music is not a requirement; however, you must be a quick study, be able to match pitch and sing your own musical line while other parts are being sung around you.

-We are a welcoming chorus whose members have a wide variety of musical experiences, ages, and backgrounds.
-SGMC sings in a traditional TTBB vocal range and takes pride in our expanding diversity.
+We are a diverse and welcoming chorus whose members have a wide variety of musical experiences, ages, and backgrounds.
+SGMC sings in a traditional TTBB vocal range and takes pride in our ever expanding diversity.
 We welcome singers no matter their gender identity/expression or sexual orientation.

-Check out our Standards and Expectations below and if you think we might be a good fit.
+Check out our Standards and Expectations below and if you think we might be a good fit, click the Join Here button to start your journey today.

 Fostering pride and enhancing lives, one song at a time!